-- Fill slopes in the Chilkat River are as steep as practicable (2:1) to minimize the fill footprint. - The elevation of the road was adjusted to minimize the extent of the fill footprint throughout the project including in the area needed from the Preserve. - Based on public comments, less roadway straightening would be done by reducing the number of passing zones.
+- Fill slopes in the Chilkat River are as steep as practicable (2:1) to minimize the fill footprint. - The elevation of the road was adjusted to minimize the extent of the fill footprint throughout the project including in the area needed from the Preserve. - Based on public comments, the amount of roadway that would be straightened was reduced by reducing the number of passing zones.
 This would minimize environmental impacts with ROW adjacent to the Preserve.

 Public access points and turnouts would not be enlarged; only the vehicular access improved.
 This would minimize possible secondary impacts from increased public use.